pyrocko/pyrocko/doc/source/library/examples/gf_forward.rst

 .. figure:: /static/gf_static_displacement.png
     :align: center
     :width: 90%
-    :alt: Static displacement from a strike-slip fault calculated through pyrocko
+    :alt: Static displacement from a strike-slip fault calculated through Pyrocko

     Synthetic surface displacement from a vertical strike-slip fault, with a N104W azimuth, in the Line-of-sight (LOS), east, north and vertical directions.
 LOS as for Envisat satellite (Look Angle: 23., Heading:-76).
 Positive motion toward the satellite.